 Image by Christer Fredriksson Getty Images

-A steep footpath climbs the 116m-high rock above Lindos to reach the beautifully preserved Acropolis.
-First walled in the 6th century BC, the clifftop is now enclosed by battlements constructed by the Knights of St John.
-Once within, you’re confronted by stunning ancient remains that include a Temple to Athena Lindia and a 20-columned Hellenistic stoa.
-Silhouetted against the deep blue sky, the stark white columns are dazzling, while the long-range coastal views are out of this world.
+A short, steep-stepped footpath climbs the rocky 116m-high headland above the village to reach Lindos’ beautifully preserved Acropolis.
+First fortified in the 6th century BC, the clifftop is now enclosed by battlements constructed by the Knights of St John.
+Once within the walls, you’re confronted by ancient remains that include the Temple to Athena Lindia and a 20-columned Hellenistic stoa.
+Silhouetted against the blue sky, the stark pillars are dazzling, while the long-range coastal views are out of this world.

 Be sure to pack a hat and some water, as there’s no shade at the top, and take care to protect young kids from the many dangerous drop-offs.

 Donkey rides follow a longer pathway to the Acropolis from the village entrance (€8), an option that spares you a mere three minutes of exposed walking on the hillside.
 Animal-rights groups strongly urge visitors to consider how the donkeys are treated before deciding to ride.